 How Do You Go About Replacing Steel Jack Stands?

 Carefully, very carefully.
-For us at MH Service & Supply, we begin at the crawl space shoring up the beams on either side.
+For YOUR NAME HERE, we begin at the crawl space shoring up the beams on either side.
 Then we work both

 How Much Can I Expect To Pay To Replace The Metal Piers for Manufactured Homes Under My Home?

-You can expect to pay anywhere from $3500.00 to $7500.00 depending on the conditions and size of home.
-But this is money is well spent when considering the considerably higher costs of life an limb.
-Supposing you decide to add Earthquake Resistant Bracing System (E.R.B.S.) for additional peace of mind, you can expect to pay an extra $3000.00 to $5500.00.
+You can expect to pay anywhere from $3500.00 to $7500.00 depending on the conditions and size of the home.
+But this is money is well spent when considering the considerably higher costs of life and limb.
+Supposing you decide to add an Earthquake Resistant Bracing System (E.R.B.S.) for additional peace of mind, you can expect to pay an extra $3000.00 to $5500.00.

 Moreover, the homes with concrete blocks without E.R.B.S. fared better than homes with metal piers having a 40% collapse rate.
 All of the homeowners having earthquake insurance were paying deductibles considerably higher than simply adding Earthquake Resistant Bracing Systems.
-Therefore, replacing jack stands with concrete blocks are a good idea.
-Truly, all of this is on record at the California Housing And Community Development – The Factory-Built Housing Program.
+Therefore, replacing jack stands with concrete blocks is a good idea.
+In fact, all of this is on record at the California Housing And Community Development – The Factory-Built Housing Program.

 Is An Earthquake Resistant Bracing System A Good Idea and Why?